Karthikreddy-yerram/CyberBullying-Detection/README.md

 4.Access the frontend UI via your browser if available, or interact with the API endpoints directly.

+'''
+---

-📊 Results
+## 📊 Results

->High accuracy classification of offensive vs. non-offensive messages
+- High accuracy classification of offensive vs. non-offensive messages

->Detection of cyberbullying behavior patterns including:
+- Detection of cyberbullying behavior patterns including:

-Harassment
+- Harassment

-Hate speech
+- Hate speech

-Threatening language
+- Threatening language

-Name-calling / Insults
+- Name-calling / Insults

+---

-📈 Conclusion & Future Work
+## 📈 Conclusion & Future Work
 This project demonstrates a viable deep learning framework for real-time detection of cyberbullying.
 Its modular design allows easy integration into messaging apps, social platforms, or school portals.

+---

-🔮 Future Enhancements
+## 🔮 Future Enhancements
->Multi-language support for regional abuse detection
+- Multi-language support for regional abuse detection

->Cross-platform moderation (text, image, video)
+- Cross-platform moderation (text, image, video)

->Integration with chatbots or social APIs
+- Integration with chatbots or social APIs

->Collaboration with legal/educational institutions
+- Collaboration with legal/educational institutions

->Adaptive learning to detect evolving slang and internet language
+- Adaptive learning to detect evolving slang and internet language